 S.1633/H.R.3400 (Recreation Not Red-Tape Act) is a bipartisan bill that will update processes and policies on our national public lands to improve the outdoor recreation experience.
 This bill aims to reduce barriers to outdoor recreation access, and improve public land management for Americans who enjoy skiing, climbing, mountain biking, hiking, fishing, hunting, and paddling on public lands and waters.
 The Outdoor Alliance blog has a good overview of this legislation.
-The House Natural Resources Committee held a hearing on the bill October 3.
+The House Natural Resources Committee held a hearing on the bill October 3 and the bill passed out of committee on April 17, 2018.
 It has not moved past introduction in the Senate.

 S.483/H.R.1285, the Wild Olympics Wilderness & Wild and Scenic Rivers Act, would designate more than 126,500 acres of the Olympic National Forest as Wilderness and designate 19 rivers and their major tributaries as Wild & Scenic.
 Both bills have been referred to the appropriate committees but no hearings have been held.